 Maps are included for eight different geographic regions, allowing you to visit farms in a specific area — along the Russian River or the Pacific Coast, for example.

-Take the 90-minute tour at Petaluma’s McClelland’s Dairy Farm and you’ll learn about the family-owned farm’s history (it dates back to 1938), get to pet calves, tour a pasture, visit the milking parlor, and enjoy a sample of organic artisan butter.
-Visit the online shop.
+Take the 90-minute tour (reservations required) at Petaluma’s McClelland’s Dairy Farm and you’ll learn about the family-owned farm’s history (dating back to 1938), get to pet calves, tour a pasture, visit the milking parlor, and enjoy a sample of organic artisan butter.

 Tour the grounds of Petaluma’s rose-filled Garden Valley Ranch, producer of Garden Roses (grown totally outdoors).
 You’ll marvel over floral sights such as the 220-foot-long by 14-foot-wide display border, edged in local stone and containing roses, perennials, shrubs, and annuals arranged in color sequence as in the Gertrude Jekyll style of old.
-Buy plants and gift certificates online.
+(Open spring to fall; closed in winter.)

 You can also visit farms for produce in season.
 Buy peaches at Dry Creek Peach & Produce in the Dry Creek Valley, apples and pumpkins at Gabriel Farm in Sebastopol, and just about anything at Sonoma’s Oak Hill Farm, Petaluma’s Green String Farm, or Windsor’s Farm Stand at Tierra.